BryanStars: Musical endeavors

 In 2016, Odell went into the studio with ZK Studios to record his debut EP.
 On March 21, 2016, BryanStars announced the release of a 5-track EP entitled "Follow Your Dreams".
 It was released on April 1, 2016, and charted on Billboard at #22 on the Alternative New Artist Album Chart, #59 on the New Artist Album Chart and #128 on the Indie Albums Chart.

 BryanStars also collaborated with Social Repose on a cover of Bring Me The Horizon's "Follow You".

 In November 2016, Odell announced that he would be releasing a second EP titled the "Picture Perfect EP".
 It was released on December 4, 2016.

+YouTube Hiatus

+After multiple viral incidents in 2016, including a controversial 'MDE 2.0' rebrand replacing the original members, and accusations of covering up for alternative musician and convicted sex offender Austin Jones as his manager, Odell stepped back from his social media ventures, specifically his YouTube channels.
+He has not been active on any of his YouTube channels or social media in several years.